What is a Bullet Journal?

 A Quick Collections Tip

 Some people don’t particularly like keeping their collections right alongside their monthlies and dailies, so they search for ways to keep collections away from those regular plans.
 There are two suggestions I have for that.
 One is to keep a separate Collections Journal, which you can learn more about here.
-The other is to start your collections on the last page of your bullet journal, working your way backwards as you add more.
+The other is to start your collections on the last page of your bullet journal, working your way backward as you add more.
 Keep doing dailies and other normal plans in the front, working your way back.
 Eventually, you will meet in the middle with your planning and your collections, and you can begin a new journal.
 Either solution is a good way to deal with the issue of keeping collections alongside your plans.

 Beyond the Basics